XanClic/krunner-mpd/README.md

 Installation
 ============

-Copy the `krunner-mpd.desktop` file where it needs to be (`/usr/share/kservices5` on my system), restart krunner, start `krunner-mpd.rb`, and that should be it.
+Copy the `plasma-runner-mpd.desktop` file where it needs to be (`/usr/share/kservices5` on my system), restart krunner, start `plasma-runner-mpd.rb`, and that should be it.

 For long-term usage, you probably want to add `krunner-mpd.rb` to your autostart list.